Get a prescription for Pramipexole online

 What happens if I miss a dose of Pramipexole?

-If you forget to take your Pramipexole and you need to, just take it as soon as you remember.
+If you forget to take your Pramipexole and need to, just take it as soon as you remember.
 Do not take a second dose if it is nearly time for your next dose.
-If you have any relevant concerns about taking Pramipexole, you can always speak to our qualified professional via our app.
+If you have concerns about taking Pramipexole, you can always speak to our qualified professional via our app.

 What happens if I take too much Pramipexole?

-If you accidentally overdose on Pramipexole, there are more chances to experience side effects such as headache, hallucinations, nausea, fainting, seizures, and comma.
+If you accidentally overdose on Pramipexole, there are more chances to experience side effects such as headache, hallucinations, nausea, fainting, seizures, and coma.
 If any of that happens, you should immediately seek medical attention.